qtile/qtile-examples/README.md

-graphical_notifications | An interactive graphical notification server similar to dunst Qminimize               | A rofi script to handle minimize/unminimize of multiple windows at once floating_window_snapping| Floating window borders snap to other window/screen borders when moved with mouse (X11 only)
+graphical_notifications | An interactive graphical notification server similar to dunst Qminimize               | A rofi script to handle minimize/unminimize of multiple windows at once floating_window_snapping| Floating window borders snap to other window/screen borders when moved with mouse (X11 only) [Mutable Scratch](https://github.com/jrwrigh/qtile-mutable-scratch) | A i3-like scratch pad, where windows maybe added/removed on the fly

 ## Other links